Cord (unit): Heating value

 One seasoned (dry) cord of Northern red oak with a heating value of 22.1 e6Btu/cord has the heating equivalent of 159 u.s.gal of fuel oil with a heating value of 138700 BTU/u.s.gal.

 Australia

 Until metrication in Australia, an imperial cord was a measurement for wood and firewood.
 The measurements for a cord of wood were 4 feet high by 8 feet wide by 4 feet deep, or usually a stack of wood containing 128 cubic feet (cu ft).
 The imperial cord enclosed 128 cu ft.

-France
+France, Belgium, Luxembourg

-The corde was a unit of volume used before metrication in several French-speaking countries (France, Belgium and Luxembourg).
-Its value varied from 2–5 stere depending on the region.
+Before 1795, prior to metrication, the French-speaking countries of France, Belgium, and Luxembourg used the corde as a unit of volume.
+Its value varied from 2 to 5 stere, depending on the region.